DanielAtenor/Azure-Data-Batch/README.md

 ### 2.1.4) Create and configure a pipeline to copy data from SQL Server

+At this point we are going to create:
+Two linked services, one for KV and another to SQL Server;
+One Dataset, based of the SQL Server linked service.
+We do not selecting a specific table of the database.

 (A) Create a pipeline with the name **Ingest_SQL**
 (B) Add a **Copy data** activity
 (C) Configure **Source** > Add a new **Source dataset** > Name: SQL_Server > Linked service > New linked service: